 Now, these trails are some of the more difficult hiking in Salt Lake City.
 When you make it to the top of these trails you’re rewarded with spectacular views that are well worth the effort to get to the top.

 I had my mind set that I was going to complete one of these difficult hikes while I was in Utah and get that perfect mountain Instagram shot, but while I did make it to the top, the lake was still frozen and covered in snow.
 The trail was still entirely covered in snow, and there were a few places I sunk in well past my knees.
 The scenery was stunning, and I was happy I did it, but the narrow trail was a bit sketchy at times due to the slippery melting snow.
-Its about 10 miles round-trip and is quite steep at almost 2500 feet of elevation gain.
+It’s about 10 miles round-trip and is quite steep at almost 2500 feet of elevation gain.
+I’d love to go back during the summer and experience this little cottonwood canyon trail while it wasn’t snow-covered

 The photos of this hike on AllTrails are just amazing.
 A challenging Salt Lake City hiking trail that features an alpine lake, waterfall, and plenty of wildlife.
 If we go back to Salt Lake City in the summer months, this is a hike that I need to do because it looks so beautiful!